$0 US Naturalization (N-400) Citizenship Guide — Quick-Start Checklist

 • Bank accounts and financial ties maintained

-If you have a trip between 180-365 days, you need this evidence organized and ready for the interview.
+If you have a trip of more than six months (180 days) but less than one year (365 days), you need this evidence organized and ready for the interview.
 An officer will ask about it.

-Any single trip exceeding 365 days automatically breaks continuous residence.
+Any single trip of one year or more automatically breaks continuous residence.
 This resets your eligibility clock entirely — you must wait 4 years and 1 day after returning (5-year track) or 2 years and 1 day (3-year track) before you can file.
-The only exception is an approved Form N-470, available to employees of US government agencies, American research institutions, or American firms engaged in foreign trade who applied before departing.
+The only exception is an approved Form N-470, available to employees of US government agencies, American research institutions, or American firms engaged in foreign trade who qualify and file before they have been outside the United States for one continuous year.

 Comparing Tools for Frequent Travelers

-Tool Physical Presence Calculator Trip-by-Trip Analysis 180-Day Evidence Guidance Filing Date + Travel Combined Strategy Cost
+Tool Physical Presence Calculator Trip-by-Trip Analysis More-than-Six-Month Evidence Guidance Filing Date + Travel Combined Strategy Cost

 USCIS.gov No worksheet; rules stated No Rules cited; no evidence templates No Free